Avocado Hand Injuries Are Real. Is A Seedless Fruit The Answer?

 These mini-miracles are the result of un-pollinated avocado blossoms, which develop into seedless fruit.

-Unfortunately, the only grow in Spain, and they're only available in December.
+Unfortunately, they only grow in Spain, and they're only available in December.
 In a press release, M&S says the cocktail avocado is usually reserved for "chefs, to be used in top-end restaurants.
 This year M&S has been able to source a small number of the avocados exclusively."

 I was one of the few, lucky non-chefs who was able to purchase a pack of six for £2 ($2.67).
 According to M&S, the whole fruit is edible, including the skin.